ionic-team/ionic-docs/versioned_docs/version-v6/vue/your-first-app.md

   }
 ```

-That’s just the start of all the cool things we can do with Ionic.
+That’s only the beginning of all of the cool things we can do with Ionic.
 Up next, implementing camera taking functionality on the web, then building for iOS and Android.